lex4all/lex4all/README.md

-# Pronunciation Lexicons for Low-Resource Languages
+# Pronunciation Lexicons for Any Low-resource Language

 ### Anjana Vakil & Max Paulus